 Built in the 1660s and immortalized in the Nathaniel Hawthorne book of the same name, this highly historic home is set in one of the most infamous cities in the US: Salem, Massachusetts.
-A female ghost allegedly haunts the halls of the home and can sometimes be glimpsed through the windows -- the only real surprise here is that there's only one ghost in a nearly 340-year-old home!
+A female ghost allegedly haunts the halls and can sometimes be glimpsed through the windows -- the only real surprise here is that there's only one ghost in a nearly 340-year-old house!

 This Iowa home was once used as a Civil War hospital, like many stately homes of the era.
 Thus, you might expect to hear reports of ghosts within its walls -- and indeed guests stay there year-round for a chance to see or hear one.
 But it also features another sort of ghost: a cat, Josephine.

-Mary Telfair may have granted her home to the arts in her will, but that doesn't mean she's willing to give up control of it.
+Mary Telfair may have left her house to the arts in her will, but that doesn't mean she's willing to give up control.
 According to staff employed in her historic home, her ghost lashes out at anyone who tries to make changes to the building, especially moving or changing Telfair's portrait.
 Consequently, staff have been forced to enact some ghost-friendly policies -- like never holding events in the house to avoid unpredictable supernatural outbursts.

 As far as stately Greek Revival homes go, this Mississippi mansion is among the finest.
 But we wouldn't recommend living there, because you'll have to fight for custody with a ghost who's a tad irritated that he didn't get to live in his new home for very long after it was completed.
 To this day, he haunts his deathbed, cries out for medicine, and flicks lights on and off.

-Located in Manhattan, this house is a historical gem, with every period detail intact, down to historic furniture.
+Located in Manhattan, this house is a historical gem, with every period detail intact, down to authentic furniture.
 The story of the house, though, is rather sad: Gertrude Tredwell spent her entire life there because her father refused to allow her to marry.
-Understandably peeved, her ghost continues to haunt it, at least if you believe the reports from visitors.
+Understandably peeved, her ghost continues to haunt it ... at least if you believe the reports from visitors.

 Venture West to Galveston, Texas and you'll be in for a real treat at this beautiful brick mansion with a long and storied history, and a whole lot of ghosts.
 Allegedly, the sounds of marching, moaning, and much more can be heard in the villa, a testimony to the people who have lived in it and passed through it over the course of its life.

 Staten Island, New York hosts this historically important and beautiful structure, along with the ghost of a 15-year-old girl.
-Her precise identity isn't known although she's believed to have been a servant who may have been killed -- or may have hung herself.
+Her precise identity isn't known although she's believed to have been a servant who may have been killed -- or hanged herself.
 However she died, she clearly rests uneasily, and she's been known to wreak havoc.

 General Lafayette Inn

-Staff at this lovely inn have reported a broad variety of paranomal happenings and love talking to guests about them.
+Staff at this lovely inn have reported a broad variety of paranormal happenings, and enjoy talking to guests about them.
 It's recently changed hands, reopening as the Barren Hill Tavern, where you'll be able to catch some ghosts along with your beer, and you can enjoy the great restoration performed by Philadelphia remodelers.

 Katie Marks writes for Networx.com.